-- Have a passing grade of 75 in MLT103 in order to participate in clinical rotations. - Meet requirements for Immunizations for Nursing & Allied Health Programs (see page 36). - Have a valid Healthcare Provider CPR card prior to starting clinical rotations.
+- Have a passing grade of 73 in MLT103 in order to participate in clinical rotations. - Meet requirements for Immunizations for Nursing & Allied Health Programs (see page 35). - Have a valid Healthcare Provider CPR card prior to starting clinical rotations.

-Clinical Rotations consist of fifteen eight hour days.
+Clinical Rotations consist of 100 hours in a clinical setting.
 Clinical assignments will be given to the students after the start of the class.
 Clinical rotations will be held on the days the students are not scheduled for class.